victordantasdev/descomplicando-o-docker/README.md

 # Connect to an running container as daemon
 docker container exec -ti CONTAINER_ID bash

-# Stop an container
+# To stop an container
 docker container stop CONTAINER_ID

-# Start an container
+# To start an container
 docker container start CONTAINER_ID

-# Restart an container
+# To restart an container
 docker container restart CONTAINER_ID

+# To pause an container
+docker container pause CONTAINER_ID

+# To unpause an container
+docker container unpause CONTAINER_ID

+# To get infos about an container
+docker container inspect CONTAINER_ID

+# To get container logs
+docker container logs -f CONTAINER_ID
 ```

 ## Example: